HOME > MANCHESTER PRIDE INVESTIGATION

 Do you hate [insert name of prominent person here]?

 No I don't hate or 'have it in' for anyone.
-I think some of the people in our community have got used to a free ride and are unaccustomed to any criticism or being challenged.
-Even though some receive and handle huge amounts of public money.
+I think some people in our community got used to there being no scrutiny and are unaccustomed to any criticism or being challenged.
+Even though some receive and handle large amounts of money given by the public in the name of charity.

 Just because I question some of the things they do, that doesn't mean I hate them as an individual.